Léger-Félicité Sonthonax

-Léger-Félicité Sonthonax (7 March 1763 – 23 July 1813) was a French abolitionist and Jacobin before joining the Girondist party, which emerged in 1791.
-During the French Revolution, he controlled 7,000 French troops in Saint-Domingue during part of the Haitian Revolution.
+Léger-Félicité Sonthonax (7 March 1763 – 23 July 1813) was a French politician and colonial administrator.
+He was a Jacobin before joining the Girondins, which emerged in 1791.
+During the Haitian Revolution, he controlled 7,000 French troops in Saint-Domingue.
 His official title was Civil Commissioner.
 From September 1792, he and Polverel became the de facto rulers of Saint-Domingue's non-slave population.
 Because they were associated with Brissot’s party, they were put in accusation by the convention on July 16, 1793, but a ship to bring them back in France didn’t arrive in the colony until June 1794, and they arrived in France in the time of the downfall of Robespierre.
 They had a fair trial in 1795 and were acquitted of the charges the white colonists brought against them.

 Sonthonax believed that Saint-Domingue's whites were royalists or separatists, so he attacked the military power of the white settlers and by doing so alienated the colonial settlers from their government.
 Many gens de couleur (mixed-race residents of the colony) asserted that they could form the military backbone of Saint-Domingue if they were given rights, but Sonthonax rejected this view as outdated in the wake of the August 1791 slave uprising.
 He believed that Saint-Domingue would need ex-slave soldiers among the ranks of the colonial army if it was to survive.
-On August 1793, he proclaimed freedom for all slaves in the north province.
+In August 1793, he proclaimed freedom for all slaves in the north province.
 His critics allege that he was forced into ending slavery in order to maintain his own power.